rscherrer/brachypode/README.md

 ## Build

+The program was developed in C++20 on Ubuntu 20.04 and compiled using the CMake build system.
+The CMake files used during the development of the program are provided here.

 ### Linux, MacOS

 First, CMake needs to be installed (this is the build system we use).
 To install CMake,